kevin-grieco/starter-hugo-academic-KG/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Political Science (expected)
+    - course: PhD in Political Science
       institution: University of California, Los Angeles
       year: 2024
     - course: MSc in International Development